AutoJenny/blog/docs/git_modules/README.md

    - Follow merge process
    - Document all changes
    - Check for contamination
-   - Use data layer only
+   - Use service layer for data access
+   - Use blueprint names for templates
    - Wait for approval
    - Maintain firewall rules